pricecomstock/powerrank.io/README.md

 # powerrank

-> power rank a list of items
+> A website for powerranking lists of items and generating an aggregate powerranking.

 ## Build Setup